Azure-Samples/azure-video-indexer-samples/API-Samples/Java/Readme.md

 Note that when `streamingPreset` is the to `NoStreaming` the index operation skips the Azure Media Services Streaming endpoint, which expedites the completion of the indexing.

-The sample uses Busy Wait loop to Poll on completion status of the indexed videos .
+The sample uses Busy Wait loop to Poll on completion status of the indexed videos.

-### Consuming Video Indexer Events from Event Hubs
+#### Consuming Video Indexer Events from Event Hubs

-Developers can consume the Video Indexer Operations from an Event-Hub integration by following the pattern described on the [Collection and Route][vi_collection_route] Section of Video Indexer Documentation.
+Developers can consume the Video Indexer Operations from an Event Hubs integration by following the pattern described on the [Collection and Route][vi_collection_route] Section of Video Indexer Documentation.

 Video Indexer Diagnostic Settings allows developer to consume the following Event Types: